tidyverse/readr/revdep/problems.md

 *   checking dependencies in R code ...
 NOTE
     ```
     Namespace in Imports field not imported from: ‘Rcpp’
       All declared Imports should be used.
     ```

-# rsoi

-Version: 0.3.0

-## In both

-*   checking package dependencies ...
-NOTE
-    ```
-    Package suggested but not available for checking: ‘devtools’
-    ```

-*   checking dependencies in R code ...
-NOTE
-    ```
-    Namespace in Imports field not imported from: ‘utils’
-      All declared Imports should be used.
-    ```